aletell/trainset/README.md

 Press <kbd>Ctrl</kbd>+&uarr; to label the current range as occupied and <kbd>Ctrl</kbd>+&darr; for unoccupied.
 Saved labels are stored in `static/files/annotations.json` when using the server and in your browser's localStorage.
 Click **Export CSV** to download the annotated data.
 Use the **Clip outliers** checkbox to discard points more than five standard deviations from the mean and adjust the Y axis with the "Y Max" field.

+Uploaded files are parsed entirely in the browser.
+The resulting dataset is saved under the `trainset_upload` key in `localStorage` and never sent to Netlify.
+Refreshing or clearing browser data will remove it.